jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 Mail
 ^^^^

-This configuration section is used only by **Server**.
+This configuration section is used only by **Mailer**.
 It must be filled with SMTP connection information to allow sending emails (registration verification, password recovery, project invitation, etc.).

 .. confval:: mail.enabled